Alexapathfinder/Netology/Computer vision/README.md

-This directory contains the first assignment for the course Computer vision.
+This directory contains assignments for the course Computer vision.
 Libraries used:

 - pandas
 - matplotlib